thelinmichael/spotify-web-api-node/README.md

 ### Authorization

-Supplying an access token in a request is not always required by the API (see the [Endpoint reference](https://developer.spotify.com/spotify-web-api/endpoint-reference/) for details), but it will give your application benefits such as a higher rate limit.
-This wrapper supports two authorization flows; The Authorization Code flow (signed by a user), and the Client Credentials flow (application authentication - the user isn't involved).
+Supplying an access token is required for all requests to the Spotify API.
+This wrapper supports two authorization flows - The Authorization Code flow (signed by a user), and the Client Credentials flow (application authentication - the user isn't involved).
 See Spotify's [Authorization guide](https://developer.spotify.com/spotify-web-api/authorization-guide/) for detailed information on these flows.

 **Important: If you are writing a universal/isomorphic web app using this library, you will not be able to use those methods that send a client secret to the Spotify authorization service.
 Client secrets should be kept server-side and not exposed.
 Never include your client secret in the public JS served to the browser.**